-The Information Services (IS) section of TNRIS maintains the digital data library and public accessibility to its contents.
-These include tnris.org's DataHub and Historical Aerial Database API.
-Additionally, the IS section produces and maintains numerous web applications, tools, utilities, and code packages which leverage geospatial information for the public benefit.
-The IS section is a strong proponent of open source development and the majority of supporing code for their products are available on Github.
+The Information Services (IS) section maintains the TNRIS digital data library and provides public accessibility to its contents.
+This accessibility is via the production and maintenance of numerous web applications, tools, utilities, and code packages, which leverage geospatial information for public benefit.
+Some examples include tnris.org's DataHub, multiple web mapping services, APIs, etc. The IS section is a strong advocate for open source development and the majority of code for their projects are available on Github.

 Texas is no stranger to flood.
 With its diverse geography and extensive, hurricane-prone coastline, the state frequently leads the nation not only in structural damage but also in loss of lives related to flooding events.
 This application provides users current flood levels across the state by mapping Flood Gauges, lake water elevations, and weather information.
 Users can create an account and subscribe to receive SMS text message alerts when gauges reach dangerous flood levels.